undertome/rippled/docs/downloader/design.md

 - `SSLHTTPDownloader`

    This is a generic class designed for serially executing downloads via HTTP SSL.

 - `ShardArchiveHandler`

    This class uses the `SSLHTTPDownloader` to fetch shards from remote web servers.
 Additionally, the archive handler performs sanity checks on the downloaded files and imports the validated files into the local shard store.

+- `SQLiteBody`

+   This is a new class that defines a custom message body type, allowing an `http::response_parser` to write to a SQLite database rather than to a flat file.
+This class is discussed in further detail in the Recovery section.

 ##### ShardArchiveHandler
 The `ShardArchiveHandler` exposes a simple public interface: